Skip to content

 Can I see real panels before deciding?

 Yes, and you should.
 Metal color chips read differently at roof scale under sky light.
-Ask the professional you are matched with for full panel samples, and look at an installed roof in the color if one exists nearby.
+Ask the professional we send your request to for full panel samples, and look at an installed roof in the color if one exists nearby.

 Put real panel samples on your porch rail

 Tell us your town and where you are in the decision.
-We match you with an independent local professional who brings the samples, free.
+We send your request to an independent local professional who brings the samples, free.

 Monday to Friday, 8 AM to 5 PM Eastern